1 / 20

 20 / 20

-B. a white lamp on the right side
+B. a white lamp on the left side

-C. a white lamp on the left side
+C. a yellow lamp on the left side

 Converter dollies built on or after March 1, 1998, are required to have antilock brakes.
 These dollies will have a yellow lamp on the left side of the dolly.